mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/index.md

 DKP supports configuring a custom domain name per cluster, so users can access the DKP UI and other platform services via that domain.
 Additionally, you can provide a custom certificate for the domain, or one can be issued automatically by Let's Encrypt (or other certificate authorities supporting the ACME protocol).

-The configuration path is the same regardless of whether you are configuring a custom domain and certificate on the management, or a workload (managed or attached) cluster.
-However, you can choose to set up a customized domain and certificate for the management cluster during the installation of DKP.
+The configuration path is the same regardless of whether you are configuring a custom domain and certificate on the Management, or a Workload (Managed or Attached) cluster.
+However, you can choose to set up a customized domain and certificate for the Management cluster during the installation of DKP.

 [Customize a domain or certificate in the **Management Cluster**][management] (during installation).